decorative photograph

 If you have filed a claim for benefits and your claim is denied, you have the right to appeal the decision.
 JPMorgan Chase is not involved in deciding appeals for any denied benefit claim under the:

-• Medical Plan, including Prescription Drug Plan and Fertility Benefits Program;
+• Medical Plan, including Prescription Drug Plan;

 • Preferred Dentist Program (PDP); Dental Maintenance Organization (DMO) Option; and Dental Health Maintenance Organization (DHMO) Option;